lowlighter/metrics/source/plugins/README.md

 ## 🧩 Plugins

 Plugins are features which provide additional content and lets you customize your rendered metrics.

-See their respective documentation for more informations about how to setup them:
+See their respective documentation for more informations about how to setup them.

+The following plugins are maintained by Metric's core team:

 * **Core**
   * [🗃️ Base content](/source/plugins/base/README.md)